jhownfs/SF-EmailServices/README.md

 ## Can you contribute for this template? 🆘

-- open a PR 😀
+- Open a PR 😀